-To configure current transformer primary/secondary ranges press 2.
-When the CT screen appears, use the up ( and down (
+To configure current transformer primary/secondary ranges press and down ( key.

+When the CT screen appears, use the up (

-) keys to select the Primary/Secondary current transformer range and press key.
+) keys to select the Primary/Secondary current transformer range and press

 Figure 4.7: Current transformer ranges setup

 Primary current range can be set from 999 kA to 5A (or 1A, depending on the Secondary range setting which can be either 1A or 5A).
 By pressing the [1] / [2] soft function keys, user can alternate A/kA Primary current range.